Write a little about yourself. Just a paragraph will do.

 Don’t overthink this one; tell us what you’re doing day-to-day.

 I'm busy spending my time in ways that make me happy.
-I work, but
+I have a full

-it doesn't rule my life at all.
-I don't think being double booked
+time job, but it doesn't rule my life at all.
+I don't think being

-and frantically fitting too many things into one day makes you
+double booked and frantically fitting too many things into one day

-cool.
-I'm trying to simplify my commitments and just do the things
+makes you cool.
+I'm trying to simplify my commitments and just do

 I’m really good at